 Dead Age feels like the kind of game that would appeal to a specific gamer.
 This is a story heavy game with a lot of decisions to be made.

-The product, Dead Age, was given to us for free by publisher Headup Games.
-It is important for us to make it known that this does not impact our opinion of the game as a whole.
+DISCLAIMER: The product, Dead Age, was given to us by publisher Headup Games.
+This does not affect the outcome or final score of the review.